puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_compare_config/readme.md

 ### Successful Example

-If the RPC input does not contain the target nodes, all touched nodes will be invoked.
+If the RPC input does not contain the target nodes, all touched nodes are invoked.

 ```bash RPC Request
 curl --location --request POST 'http://127.0.0.1:8181/rests/operations/uniconfig-manager:compare-config' \